About us

 And, of course, I can speak to the actual weaving techniques that I know.

 I hope you're leaving with an understanding that when you buy a pair of earrings, or a basket, or maybe a bracelet, that this has been a lifelong journey.
 There are a multitude of Teachings that go into weaving each piece, and everything I make I make with the best intentions.
-I do not weave if I am not able to put the entirety of my being into my Work.

 With that said, please take a look at what I have!
 I hope you appreciate the work I put into my Work.